 But we have to protect our kids’ mental health in these difficult times.
 We have to watch for signs.
 We have to stay active–even when, especially when, it’s hard.

 Be aware of your kids’ behavior and when they change.
-Once you identify these, it gives you the power to help them address it, which is one of the most important lessons we can impart on our kids.
+Once you identify these, it gives you the power to help them address it, which is one of the most important lessons we can impart to our kids.

 Just in case you need somewhere to start, here are a few of the rules we implemented:

-– Set a 30 minute timer on social media usage and then require a break
+– Set a 30-minute timer on social media usage and then require a break (you can set time limits in “screen time” under settings)

-– No phones after 10 p.m. and don’t let them keep them in their rooms
+– No phones after 10 p.m. and don’t let them keep them in their rooms overnight (They can stay up later than 10, they just can’t be on screens)

 – Turn off ALL notifications for social media and other apps

-– One screen at a time (i.e. not watching a show while also scrolling TikTok)
+– One screen at a time (i.e., not watching a show while also scrolling TikTok)

 Parenting Teens and Tweens can be hard.
 These popular posts that other parents found helpful might help make it a little easier: